Bocce: Geographical spread

 The sport is also very popular on the eastern side of the Adriatic, especially in Croatia, Serbia, Montenegro, and Bosnia and Herzegovina, where the sport is known in Croatian as boćanje ('playing boće') or balote (colloquially also bućanje).
 In Slovenia the sport is known as balinanje or colloquially 'playing boče', or bale (from Italian bocce and Venetian bałe, meaning 'balls').
 There are numerous bocce leagues in the United States (USA).

 Bocce was brought to Venezuela between 1498 and 1510 by a Spanish friar or by Priest Sojo, great-uncle of Simón Bolívar.
 The Venezuelan modality became popular during the 1930s and is played in several Caribbean islands, including Aruba, Curaçao and Bonaire.
 In 1946, bocce was included in the first Venezuelan National Sports Games, and in 1956 the National Venezuelan Federation of Creole Bocce was founded.

 Bocce is also played in Brazil.
 The sport was brought between 1880 and 1930 by the Italian families of Baggio, Zanetti, Tedesco, Merlin, Pazello, Bolisenha, Ricetti, Fressatos and Dorigos.
 The sport became popular on Curitiba and in 1952 the families created the bocci club Sociedade 25 de Maio.
 The city has also developed their own modality of bocce, "bocha clássico" (classic bocce).
 On 25 May, the city celebrates the bocce day.

 Brazil is also notorious in the paralympic bocce modality.
 During the 2012 Summer Paralympics, the country conquered three gold medals and one bronze medal in the BC2 and BC4 categories.
 Brazil hosted the paralympic bocce world championship twice.
 On Rio 2016, Brazil conquered a gold medal and a silver medal in the BC3 and BC4 categories.
 On 2022, the World Championship was hosted again on Rio de Janeiro, and Brazil conquered one gold, three silver and three bronze medals.
 In 2025, Curitiba hosted the Youth Bocce World Cup.

+In the United States, an active tournament circuit exists mainly among European-American clubs and community centers.
+In an interesting development for the growth of the sport on the continent, the first fully broadcast semi-professional North American bocce leagues were created in 2025.
+The sister leagues (the Ohio Bocce League in Youngstown, OH and the Chicago Bocce League in Chicago, IL) are broadcast live for free on the Bocce Broadcast Network YouTube channel.